CBD oil for cats

 - Use of THC-free products

-- Use of animal-appropriate formulations without flavorings, alcohol, or questionable carrier oils
+- Use of animal-appropriate formulations without flavors, alcohol, or questionable carrier oils

 - Slow dose escalation according to the principle "Start low – go slow"

-- Veterinary supervision, especially with pre-existing conditions or medication intake
+- Veterinary monitoring, especially with pre-existing conditions or medication intake

 What should be avoided?